th-m-vogel/ProfitBricks-Webservice-PS-Samples/README.md

 ## DESCRIPTION:

-This is a collection of several, may be usefull, PowerShell scritps to use the ProfitBricks Cloud API.
+This is a collection of several, may be usefull, PowerShell scritps to use the ProfitBricks SOAP Cloud API.
 For detailed informations about this please take a look to the ProfitBricks Blog at [http://blog.profitbricks.de/](http://blog.profitbricks.de/)

 ## Requirements